 - BA in Sociology, French, & Interdisciplinary Studies, Appalachian State University, 2004

 - BS in History, Appalachian State University, 2004

-Her first project examined how BDSM participants draw on hegemonic cultural beliefs about gender and power along with dominant cultural categories of sex and sexual identities to construct and interpret the meanings of their BDSM experiences.
-Work from that project has been published in Sexualities, the Journal of Homosexuality, the Journal of Bisexuality, Somewhere Over the Rainbow: A Critical Inquiry into Queer Utopias and Selves, Symbols, and Sexualities: An Interactionist Anthology.
+Her book project, Power and Pleasure: Gender, Sexuality, and Identity in BDSM Communities, argues that BDSM participants simultaneously draw on and resist normative cultural beliefs about gender, power, and sexuality in complex ways as they construct their identities, relationships, and interactions.
+She has published related work in Sexualities, the Journal of Homosexuality, the Journal of Bisexuality, Somewhere Over the Rainbow: A Critical Inquiry into Queer Utopias and Selves, Symbols, and Sexualities: An Interactionist Anthology.

-Her current project, through her work with Emory’s Nature of Evidence initiative, is a qualitative study of how faculty across the disciplines construct and understand the meaning of evidence in their fields.
+Through her work with Emory’s Nature of Evidence initiative, she is also engaged in a qualitative study (with Tracy Scott) of how faculty in the arts and sciences construct and understand the meaning of evidence in their disciplines.